ojroques/staticdep/README.md

 * `Content` lists each object file present in the static library

 Then in `Content`, for each object file `foo.o`:
+* If no symbol has been found, the object file is labelled *EMPTY*
 * `Dependencies` is the list of object files from which `foo.o` depends on
 * `Defined symbols` is the list of symbols defined in `foo.o`
 * `Unresolved local symbols` lists symbols that are not defined in `foo.o` but are present in other object files from the static library